7 Easy Steps to Paint Bathroom Cabinets without Sanding!

 Another reason I’m sharing this simple home improvement is to give hope to people like me who hate the way our house currently looks.

-I hope by sharing these simple updates will help you see the beauty in your home, and maybe even fall in love with the home you are in right now.
+I hope that sharing these simple updates will help you see the beauty in your home, and maybe even fall in love with the home you are in right now.

 how to paint honey oak bathroom cabinets without sanding them